 ACCT 303.
 COST ACCOUNTING.
 A study of cost flows in a manufacturing environment and the assignment of direct and indirect manufacturing costs to a company's cost of goods sold and inventory accounts by the application of job order, process, and standard costing systems.
 The course also focuses on the ways in which accounting information is used in operational decision-making.
-Prerequisites: Accounting 202 and junior standing.
+Prerequisite: Accounting 202.